andyguwc/airflow-resources/aws-notes/6-network & security/network/vpc_security_group.md

 ```

 # Subnets
+Simple definition: a sub-section of a network.
+Generally a subnet includes all computers in a specific location.
+Analogy: your home network can be considered as a subnet of your ISP's network

+A VPC is bound to a region spanning multiple availability zones in that region
+A subnet within a VPC is linked to an availability zone
+A virtual machine is launched into a single subnet

 ## Public & Private Subnets
 Subnets allow you to separate concerns.
 Create a separate subnet for your databases,
 web servers, proxy servers, or application servers, or whenever you can separate
 two systems.

-Another rule of thumb is that you should have at least two subnets: public
+You should have at least two subnets: public and private.
-and private.
 A public subnet has a route to the internet; a private subnet doesn’t.
-Your
-load balancer or web servers should be in the public subnet, and your database should
-reside in the private subnet.
+Your load balancer or web servers should be in the public subnet and your database should reside in the private subnet.

 Example Implementation
 You’ll also create a private subnet for your web servers and one public subnet for your